machinefi/w3bstream-client-esp32/examples/esp32s3/web3_devnet/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- |

-# Wi-Fi Station Example
+# W3bstream Devnet Example

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example shows how to use the Wi-Fi Station functionality of the Wi-Fi driver of ESP for connecting to an Access Point.
+This example shows how to use the `Web3 component for ESP` of the WSIoTSDK for connecting to W3bstream Devnet.

 ## How to use example